Configure access to your K8s cluster

 (describe) command to view the document that was applied.

-Assuming that you have been added to the cluster configmap and that you have the prerequisites installed, you can gain access to the cluster to view status and logs, and to perform other tasks you have permissions for.
+Once you have been added to the cluster configmap and you have the prerequisites installed, you can gain access to the cluster to view status and logs, and to perform other tasks you have permissions for.

 Have your AWS credentials available in configuration files, in your environment variables, or in named profiles.